Pritesh-Patel/game-data-stream/README.md

 #Game Data Stream

-A Scala project that reads in binary data, processes it and attempts to validate the date using various validation rules.
+A Scala project that reads in binary data, processes it and attempts to validate the data using various validation rules.

 To run: